9 Home Grooming Tips to Treat Your Pup

 #1.
 Always Consider Quality Tools

 Tools will play a crucial role to offer the required comfort.
 You might need to spend extra on quality tools.
 However, you can use them for a long time.
-Get the best clippers, brushes, trimmers, scissors, nail clippers, and combs.
+Get the best clippers, brushes, trimmers, scissors, and combs.

 #2.
 Find the Right Brush